-Guyleigh Johnson is a 25 year old spoken word artist/creative writer from North-end Dartmouth.
+Guyleigh Johnson is a 25-year-old spoken word artist/creative writer from North-end Dartmouth.
 Using writing as an outlet Johnson believes words play a huge role in the process of healing.
 One of her favourite quotes is “Hurt people Help people” showcasing the importance of storytelling.
-In October 2017 she released her first collection of poetry titled “Expect the Unexpected” based on inner city youth and the challenges they not only face but overcome.
+In October 2017 she released her first collection of poetry titled “Expect the Unexpected” based on inner-city youth and the challenges they not only face but overcome.
 She is currently taking classes at Dalhousie University with the hopes of obtaining a degree in Journalism, Psychology or Social Work.
 A community advocate, volunteering/speaking at various community organizations, events and meetings Johnson wishes to encourage youth to see their true potential, and to step out of their comfort zone.
 Whether you see her on Youtube, Facebook or her own personal webpage she’s starting the conversation for change.
-Living in fast paced generation that is losing the gift of being thoughtful last year she started her own business “Guyleigh’s Greeting Cards” that specializes in “personalizing the moment while creating memories”.
+Living in a fast-paced generation that is losing the gift of being thoughtful last year she started her own business “Guyleigh’s Greeting Cards” that specializes in “personalizing the moment while creating memories”.
 Her intent is simple, she always wants to be impactful understanding how important it is to not only give back but to reach back and help another person up.